return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_lib_c.rst

 -----------

 Block request made by scsi lld's to temporarily stop all scsi commands on the specified device.
-Called from interrupt or normal process context.
+May sleep.

 Returns zero if successful or error if not